Pay Off Debt Before Saving:

 Financial Health Isn’t About Appearances

 You want to be financially healthy?
 Then act like it.
 Keeping money in a savings account that earns less interest than what your debt costs you isn’t smart.
-It’s performative.
+It’s performative—and it’s how credit card debt quietly grows in the background.”

 If your savings and your credit card live at the same bank, you're basically borrowing your own money and paying them for the privilege.
 Does that sound financially savvy to you?